brosenmoller/VoxelSmith/README.md

 # Voxel Smith

-Voxel Smith is an Rust program designed to convert Minecraft schematic files into OBJ files.
+Voxel Smith is a Game Development tool created in Godot.
+It is a voxel based level editor which allows you to export to OBJ and UnityPrefab.

 ## Disclaimer